Rush Limbaugh from the Limbaugh Institute for Advanced Conservative Studies meeting and surpassing all audience expectations every day.

 Their leaders rejected it.

-So he did compare in his own way the Holocaust to the 60-year plight of Palestinians.
+So he did compare, in his own way, the Holocaust to the 60-year plight of Palestinians.

 One more here before we go to the break.

-This is Friday, Ris.
+This story, this is Friday, Richard.

 It must have been earlier this week.

-I mean they're out there.
+I mean, they're out there.

-I did I didn't print them out because I just wanted to commit them to memory.
+I didn't print them out because I just wanted to commit them to memory.

 He's never talked to Obama about Vukenwald.